ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 ---

 At rOpenSci, much of our code, content and infrastructure is hosted on GitHub over several organizations -- described on our [resources page](/resources/).
-In this post, we shall summarize some steps we've taken to safeguard our GitHub organizations.
+This post summarizes some steps we've taken to safeguard our GitHub organizations.

 ## Paying attention to access rights & individual security setup